Arcadiyyyyyyyy/Arcadiyyyyyyyy/README.md

 Currently beginner level.
 Can write simple queries on relational tables
 ### Other
 ##### Docker
-I host all of my projects with docker. \
+I run all of my projects with docker. \
 Which allowed me to learn a lot of its functionality, as well as docker-compose.
 ##### MongoDB
 I work with mongo as a main db in most of my projects. \